Answered By: Maureen Barney Last Updated: Jan 07, 2019 Views: 1047

 So how do you find an article's permalink?
-The quickest way is to use the links in the Search@CULibraries record for the article.
+The quickest way is to use the links in the OneSearch record for the article.

-1. In the results list of Search@CU Libraries, select the Details link.
+1. In the results list of OneSearch, click on the article title link.

-4. A new box will open that contains the permalink for that article.
-To save this link, highlight, copy, and paste it into the discussion board, a Word document, etc.
+3. A new box will open that contains the permalink for that article.
+To save this link, highlight and copy it, or you can click the "copy the permalink to clipboard" link to have the system do it for you.
+Then, you can paste the permalink into the discussion board, a Word document, etc.

 But what if you found the article in a different database?
 Where you will find the permalink in each database is slightly different.
 Because of this, we have a guide that shows you where to find permalinks in each of our database.

 Go to the Finding & Using Permalinks guide.